noxify/gridsome-plugin-remark-embed/README.md

-# gridsome-plugin-remark-oembed
+# gridsome-plugin-remark-embed
-Gridsome Remark plugin to use oembed
+Gridsome Remark plugin to use embed